akaprofiles/aka-docs/docs/badge-integration/api-calls/verifySession.md

 **Response Body**

-If call is successful and session is valid, endpoint returns status 200 and json
+If the call is successful and the session is valid, the endpoint returns status 200 and json

 ```json
 {